-<6..1572858> specifies the MAC address age-out time.
-Must be divisible by 6.
+<6-1572858> specifies the MAC address age-out time. the MAC address age-out time must be divisible by 6.
 Type the number of seconds that an inactive MAC address remains in the switch's address table.

 show mac-age-time